-Youth will work at their own academic level.
-Tutoring is available to help you reach your educational goals.
+Youth work at their own academic level.
+Tutoring is available to help youth reach their educational goals.

 Youth advise their Primary Youth Worker if attending church services is important.
-Youth can contact their spiritual advisor at any time and may attend church with family or Youth Centre staff.
+Youth can request to contact their spiritual advisor at any time and, if approved, may attend church with family or Youth Centre staff.

-Sessions are lead by youth workers to assist residents with basic life skills, such as:
+Sessions are led by youth workers to assist residents with basic life skills, such as: